Darkelf2024/Darkelf-Browser/ExportComplianceNotice.md

 ## Notification

-This software is made available under the **GPL 3.0** license and includes advanced encryption technologies.
+This software is made available under the **LGPL 3.0** license and includes advanced encryption technologies.
 Even though the software is open-source and licensed for general use, including educational and research purposes, users must ensure compliance with **U.S. export control laws** when distributing or using the software.

 For more information about U.S. export regulations, consult the **Bureau of Industry and Security (BIS)** at [https://www.bis.doc.gov](https://www.bis.doc.gov).